 Car seats can be confusing and complicated for any parent.
-Primary Children's offers a variety of resources to help parent's and families understand and ensure that their car seats are installed properly.
+Primary Children's Hospital offers a variety of resources to help parent's and families understand and ensure that their car seats are installed properly.

 Through our free information helpline, you can find information and resources about free car seat checks, booster seat requirements, and changes to car seat laws below.

 Car Seat Checks

 Primary Children's maintains a SafeKids Inspection Station for families who would like help learning the proper way to use and install car seats.